AhmarG/CoinCounter/README.md

 CoinCounter
 ===========

-simple app for educational purposes this program uses an extended image processing library, so if you attempt to run the code it may not work
+Simple app for educational purposes.
+This program uses an extended image processing library, so if you attempt to run the code it may not work